General English Fluency Course

 The Main Features of PELC’s English Fluency Course

-• You’ll study texts about the founder’s life experiences and views of the world
+• Supplemented by engaging texts based on the author’s life experiences and observations of the world

-• You’ll get to know typical phrases and collocations which native speakers use on a daily basis
+• Become familiar with typical phrases and collocations which native speakers use in everyday speech

-• Opportunities to create true sentences which incorporate newly-learned words and collocations
+• Take advantage of opportunities to create personalised sentences which contain newly-learned words and collocations

-• Examination of online news articles.
-Each article is supplemented by a summary of the most useful words and collocations as well as voice recordings
+• Benefit from the linguistic analysis and discussion of online news articles.
+Each article is supplemented by voice recordings and a summary of the most useful words and collocations

 How can you improve your spoken English?